MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/dbengine-inipath-property-dao.md

 ## Remarks

-You can configure the Microsoft Access databse engine with the Windows Registry.
+You can configure the Microsoft Access database engine with the Windows Registry.
 You can use the Registry to set options, such as installable ISAM DLLs.

 For this option to have any effect, you must set the **IniPath** property before your application invokes any other DAO code.
 The scope of this setting is limited to your application and can't be changed without restarting your application.